flengyel/ansible_secrets/ADDING_SECRETS.md

 ./add-secret.sh mssql_db
 ```
-After the script runs successfully, a new encrypted file named `mssql_db_pswd.txt.gpg` will be created in the `/opt/ansible_secrets/files/` directory with the correct ownership.
+After the script runs successfully, a new encrypted file named `mssql_db_secret.txt.gpg` will be created in the `/opt/ansible_secrets/files/` directory with the correct ownership.

 ### Step 2: Update the Ansible Playbook